 Because the sauce is so good, serve this over hot cooked rice or pasta.
 Add a crisp green salad tossed with sliced mushrooms and grape or cherry tomatoes, and some toasted garlic bread.
 For dessert, an ice cream pie or some brownies would be delicious.

-- 8 boneless, skinless chicken thighs
+8 boneless, skinless chicken thighs

-- 1 teaspoon salt
+1 teaspoon kosher salt

-- 1/8 teaspoon cayenne pepper
+1/8 teaspoon cayenne pepper

-- 1 teaspoon paprika
+1 teaspoon paprika

-- 1 teaspoon curry powder
+1 teaspoon curry powder

-- 1/2 teaspoon ground ginger
+1/2 teaspoon ground ginger

-- 3 sweet potatoes, peeled and cubed
+3 medium sweet potatoes, peeled and cubed

-- 1 onion, chopped
+1 medium onion, chopped

-- 1 cup peach preserves OR apricot preserves
+1 cup peach preserves, or apricot preserves

-- 3 tablespoons apple cider vinegar
+3 tablespoons apple cider vinegar

-- 1 tablespoon low-sodium soy sauce
+1 tablespoon low-sodium soy sauce

-- 1/2 cup chicken broth or water
+1/2 cup chicken broth, or water

-- 2 tablespoons cornstarch
+2 tablespoons cornstarch

 Sprinkle the chicken with salt, cayenne pepper, paprika, curry powder, and ginger.